 If Narration is the backbone of Charlotte Mason’s philosophy, Dictation is the foundation of her language arts studies.
 It is a tried and true method and has been used successfully for centuries.
-If used correctly, I feel that dictation covers so many aspects, that it really can be the basis of any language arts program.
+If done correctly, dictation covers so many skills that it really can be the basis of any language arts program.
 It adequately covers both grammar and spelling, not to mention a deep exposure to great writing and literary techniques.

-Starting around the 5th grade, I choose a passage to be studied for the week.
-These passages will come from whatever book we’re currently reading aloud.
+Starting at Level 5 ( ages 10-12 ), I choose a passage to be studied for the week.
+These passages will come from whatever book we are currently reading aloud.
 I write the passage on our whiteboard on Monday morning and we go over it each day.
 We pull any words the children think will be difficult and we practice them each day for spelling.
 We discuss the punctuation and capitalization, and anything else I think worthy of note.
 This is how we have learned parts of speech, literary techniques like alliteration and onomatopoeia, how to use quotations, etc.

-Just for an example, here is a passage from Build Your Library’s fifth grade American History curriculum:
+Just for an example, here is a passage from Build Your Library’s Level 5 American History curriculum:

-Here’s an example of a harder dictation also from the fifth grade American History:
+Here’s an example of a more challenging dictation from Level 12: American History: